CaptainBit/CityGenerator/README.md

 |  r|  Recreate a new city|

 ## Gaussian function
-I use gaussian function.
-More  buildings are in the center, better are the chance that buldings are higher.
+I use gaussian function to set height of my buildings.Basically, better are the chance that buldings are higher in the center.
 ![Gaussian](CityProcedural/Showcase/Gaussian.png)

 ## Showcase